Doxaras railway station

 Doxaras railway station (Σιδηροδρομικός Σταθμός Δοξαρά) is a railway station in Doxaras, Larissa, Thessaly, Greece.
-It is located 550m west of the village.
-It is served by only two trains a day (as of 2020).
+The station is located 550m west of the centre of the settlement, on the Piraeus–Platy railway, 184 km from Thessaloniki, and is severed by Reganal stopping services, and sees two trains a day (as of 2020).

 History

 On 10 April 1924 in Doxaras, twelve masked men disguised as Manlicher rifles boarded the northbound train from Athens to Thessaloniki at around 01:00 and proceeded to rob the passengers, among them the Minister of Social Welfare of Pazis and the former governor of Macedonia, Ioannis Valalas.
 The thieves escaped with a haul estimated at around 400,000 Δρ.
 It was the first large-scale train robbery in Greek history.

 On 16 January 1972, at around 16:45 on the line between Doxaras and Orfana, a breakdown in communication between the corresponding stationmasters at Doxaras and Orfana coursed an express train and a military relief train to collided in bad weather on the single track line.
 The southbound diesel hauled Acropolis Express and northbound Number 121 Athens-Thessaloniki, (known as posta) were allowed to proceed without first allowing a passing loop.
 21 people died and more than 40 were injured in one of the deadliest rail accident in Greece.
 Nikolaos Gekas The stationmaster at Orfana was later sentence of 5 years for his part in the disaster.

+On the 5 September 2023, Storm Daniel triggered largescale flooding in Thessaly.
+The rail infrastructure was badly affected in the region, cutting on both Regional and Intercity routes as significant parts of the infrastructure were washed away.
+OSE engineers were on the ground in the worst affected areas Domokos, Doxaras, and Paleofarsalos to assess the extent of the damage, and prepare detailed reports, and seek financial assistance from the European Union.